 The visitor center is located two miles north of U.S. Highway 50 and K-177 (Flint Hills National Scenic Byway) intersection.The limestone facade blends in with the natural landscape, complete with a tallgrass prairie grass roof.

 After entering the breezeway of the facility, the visitor center is the building on the left with the entry door at the back.
 The photo to the left shows the visitor center door.
-See Operating Hours and Seasons page for schedule.
+See Operating Hours and Seasons page for business hours.

 Enjoy a nice breeze on shaded benches while looking out over the prairie.
 Wait for one of our summer ranger tours.
 Self-guided tours include the ranch buildings and a podcast of the prairie.
 Information is online and inside the Visitor Center.